Recovery and Rigidity in a Regular Stochastic Block Model: Definition of the model and main results

 If the original partition is unique in most cases then one can, in principle, find the original partition by exhaustive search, and hence achieve strong recovery.
 This is again in sharp contrast with the SBM, where strong recovery is achievable only in the case of growing degrees.

 The next natural direction is to look for an efficient algorithm for strong recovery.
 While we do not answer this question in general, we do exhibit one regime where such an algorithm exists.
-The nature of the algorithm is essentially spectral.
-We believe that the regime defined below is the largest one can cover using properties of the graph's spectrum.